wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 dep6; variant_label == ""
 ```

-Implementations MUST ignore differences in whitespace while matching the features and properties.
+Implementations must ignore differences in whitespace while matching the features and properties.

-Variant marker expressions MUST be evaluated against the variant properties stored in the wheel being installed, not
+Variant marker expressions must be evaluated against the variant properties stored in the wheel being installed, not
 against the current output of the provider plugins.
 If a non-variant wheel was selected or built, all variant markers
 evaluate to `False`.